Crimean campaign (1711): Campaign

 On 30 May 1711, 7,000 Russian soldiers along with 20,000 Cossacks began an expedition into Crimea.
-They reached the Bohorodytska Fortress on the 7 June.
+They reached the Bohorodytska Fortress on 7 June.
 Devlet II Giray mobilized a force of 30,000 Tatars to counter the Russo-Cossack army.
 The Russians left a small garrison for communication and slowly advanced through the Dnieper rapids.
 Buturlin arrived in Kamenny Zaton on 2 July.
 He initially planned to send light Cossack detachments to Crimea via Syvash, but, as it turned out, this could not be done due to a shortage of light ships.
 A couple days later Buturlin received information about the main Tatar forces leaving Perekop.
 The movement of the Russian army was stopped.
 In the meantime, four battalions under the command of Captain Ivan Postelnikov, burned the Zaporizhian Sich, capturing four cannons.
 The Russo-Cossack force was in bad condition, with desertions and hunger running rampant.
 To make matters worse 15 thousand Tatars of Bakhti-Girey went to the rear of Buturlin and hung over Sloboda Ukraine, planning to strike Poltava.
 Hunger, desertion and fear of being cut off from their rear bases forced Buturlin and Skoropadsky to retreat hastily, without orders in late July.